mikitsu/buchschloss/doc/scripts.rst

   at startup time.
 In this case, UI interaction may not be possible.
 In other cases, it should.
 - Via UI startup: For scripts that want to run on startup, but need to interact with users.
-  They are configured in the individual UI sections, but you'l probably want to run them with every ui, so they can go in ``[ui][startup scripts]``.
+  They are configured in the individual UI sections, but you'll probably want to run them with every UI, so they can go in ``[ui][startup scripts]``.
 - Via gui2 actions: For scripts that should run on explicit user choice.
 Typically, these will provide extra functions.
 See the ``leseclub.lua`` script for an example.